 Silhouette score~\cite{ROUSSEEUW198753} is a common technique for evaluating the clustering quality of the embeddings using downstream task labels, with values ranging from $-1$ (meaning possibly wrong clusterization) to $+1$, where higher is better.

-We calculated the Silhouette score on the Crossmarket and CIC-IDS-2017 datasets for all models and presented the results in \autoref{tab:app_silhouette}.
+We calculated the Silhouette score on the Crossmarket and CIC-IDS-2017 datasets for all models and present the results in \autoref{tab:app_silhouette}.

-\textbf{Most of the embeddings show a negative Silhouette score.} We observe that for all datasets and models except ET-BERT and CIC-IDS-2017, the resulting score was negative.
-This indicates that the models' extracted embeddings are grouped according to different patterns and similarities compared to those provided by the datasets' authors.
-This demonstrates that embeddings extracted from the frozen pretrained models might not provide enough information for the downstream tasks, and additional unfreezing and training of the models might be required to improve their downstream-related extraction patterns.
+\textbf{Most of the embeddings have a negative Silhouette score.} We observe that for both datasets and all models (except ET-BERT and CIC-IDS-2017), the resulting score is negative.
+This finding suggests that the models' extracted embeddings are grouped according to different patterns and similarities compared to those provided by the datasets' authors.
+It also shows that embeddings extracted from the frozen pretrained models might not provide enough information for the downstream tasks and that additional unfreezing and training of the models might be required to improve their downstream-related extraction patterns.